rodekruis/data-service-catalogue/docs/registration/registration-list-empty.md

 - Start the upload with KOBO form.
 - Once done, refresh the registration page in your program.

-### **Filters apply to the list**
+### **Filters may be applied to the list**

-Filters may be applied to the list.
+There may be are some filters applied to the table that might mean the PAs are not being shown.

-- Check the filter and search barre are empty.
-Delete any entry, click on Apply filter.
+- Check that the filter and search bar are empty.
+If you see a filter shown below the search bar click the X next to it to delete it.
-- Then, Check the selected criteria (right corner) on filter "by Status" and select "Registered".
+- Check Status filter to the right of the search bar.
+Click "Filter by: Status" and select "All" or the choose group you want to look at.

 ![Filter Status Registered](https://raw.githubusercontent.com/global-121/121-platform/main/e2e/tests/__screenshots__/UserManualScreenshots/userManualScreenshots.spec.ts/FilterFunctionStatusSearch.png)

 !!! warning "Blank page"
-    In case the page is fully blank and do not show the registration column, there may be a technical issue with the link connecting with your KOBO form.
+    In case the page is fully blank and does not show the registration column, there may be a technical issue.
     Please contact your dedicated Account Manager or our [support team](mailto:support@121.global) to help fixing the issue.

 ___